 - They subscribe to more services: According to research from Parks Associates, the average length of OTT subscription in US households is around 2½ years.
 However, this length is strongly related to the age of the consumers.
 Younger consumers tend to subscribe to more services than their older counterparts, but will often retain those services for a shorter period of time.
 Research from Deloitte found that 47% of Millennials and 34% of Gen Zs said they’ve engaged in “churn and return,” meaning they canceled and then resubscribed to a service later that year.
 There are a number of reasons for this behavior, including newly released content, managing costs, or content being moved to another service.

-- They are less adverse to TV advertising: 80% of CTV watchers ages 18-34 are watching streaming for at least an hour through AVOD or vMVPDs on a weekly basis, according to the Trade Desk’s Future of TV Report.
+- They are less adverse to TV advertising: 80% of CTV watchers ages 18-34 are watching streaming for at least an hour through AVOD or vMVPDs on a weekly basis.

 Connected TV Consumers Across Demographics

 While each age group has their own behavior when it comes to Connected TV, there are a couple of factors that tie them together.
 Recently, Amazon worked with Ipsos to conduct a study to find out what elements set these “Connected Consumers” apart from their counterparts.